Fraser Basin Council

 Prince George Air Improvement Roundtable

 Prince George faces serious, longstanding air quality problems.
-These are linked primarily to topography, emissions from transportation, industry, road dust, and burning of wood for home heating and recreational use.
+These are linked primarily to topography, emissions from transportation, industry, road dust and burning of wood for home heating and recreational use.
 Air quality improvements are encouraging, and work is underway to further reduce harmful emissions and protect the health of residents.

-PGAIR is not a regulatory body and has no formal authority to permit or regulate air quality emissions; however, among the PGAIR members are regulatory agencies that can use regulatory tools.
-Members of PGAIR represent local and provincial government agencies, industry, academia, community groups and members of the public, health agencies, commercial and transportation sectors.
+PGAIR was founded in 2006.
+It is not a regulatory body and has no formal authority to permit or regulate air quality emissions.
+However, among PGAIR members are regulatory agencies that can use regulatory tools.
+Members of PGAIR come from local and provincial government agencies, industry, academia, community groups and members of the public, health agencies, commercial and transportation sectors.
+The Fraser Basin Council serves as PGAIR secretariat.

-Wood Smoke Reduction Program
+2024 Community Wood Smoke Reduction Program

 Air Quality Monitoring